 Manchester United: Marouane Fellaini

-Speculation about Fellaini's future remains rife: he’s set to leave on a free in the summer, so Manchester United may choose to cash in.
+Speculation about Fellaini's future remains rife: he’s set to leave on a free in the summer, so Manchester United may choose to cash in this month.

 Who’s interested?
 Besiktas, PSG, West Ham

 Newcastle fans had hoped the takeover of their club would be complete by now, but Mike Ashley remains at the helm and Rafael Benitez is therefore unlikely to receive any funds for transfers.
 If the Spaniard wants to spend this month, then, he’ll need to generate the cash from player sales.